BabylonJS/Documentation/content/features/featuresDeepDive/mesh/nodeGeometry.md

 This will produce our weird random based sphere:
 ![Using NodeGeometry to generate a random based sphere](/img/how_to/nge/05.jpg)

+The list of the contextual values is the following:
+- positions: Contextual value pointing at the positions array of the active geometry
+- normals: Contextual value pointing at the normals array of the active geometry
+- colors: Contextual value pointing at the colors array of the active geometry
+- tangents: Contextual value pointing at the tangents array of the active geometry
+- uvs1: Contextual value pointing at the uvs array of the active geometry
+- uvs2: Contextual value pointing at the uvs2 array of the active geometry
+- uvs3: Contextual value pointing at the uvs3 array of the active geometry
+- uvs4: Contextual value pointing at the uvs4 array of the active geometry
+- uvs5: Contextual value pointing at the uvs5 array of the active geometry
+- uvs6: Contextual value pointing at the uvs6 array of the active geometry
+- vertexID: Contextual value representing the vertex index of the current vertex of the active geometry

+ All the previous contextual values **CANNOT** be used with the `InstantiateOnFacesBlock` block that we will see later in this page.

 ## Node Geometry Editor

 As you can see the code starts to be very long.
 This is why we introduced a visual tool to help you build your graph: //LINK TO NGE DOC//